Learning Representations from Product Titles for Modeling Shopping Transactions: BASTEXT: The Shopping Basket Model

 Suppose that we have a collection of $T$ shopping baskets.
-The products in the baskets come from a set of $M$ products that are denoted by their indices $1, 2, \dots, M$.
-For each product $i$, there is a text $s_i$ (e.g., \textit{product title}, \textit{product description}, or set of \textit{tags}) associated with it.
-We also use $\textbf{w}_i$ to denote the input vector of the $i^{th}$ word.
+The products in the baskets come from a set of $M$ products, which are denoted by their indices $1, 2, \dots, M$.
+For each product $i$, there is a text $s_i$ (e.g., \textit{product title}, \textit{product description}, or the set of \textit{tags}) associated with it.
+We use $\textbf{w}_i$ to denote the input vector of the $i^{th}$ word.
 Table \ref{tab:notations} lists the relevant notations used throughout this paper.

-\begin{problem} (\textbf{Next product recommendation}) The task is to recommend the next product to add to the current shopping basket given the products already in the basket. \end{problem}
+\begin{problem} (\textbf{Next product recommendation}) The task is to recommend the next product to add to the current shopping basket given the products already in the cart. \end{problem}